george-ajayiola/Linkerd-service-mesh-monitoring/README.md

 # Linkerd and Prometheus Setup Guide

-This repository provides a step-by-step guide to installing and configuring **Prometheus** and **Grafana** for monitoring **Linkerd** metrics (linkerd proxy & control plane) in a Kubernetes environment.It’s important to note that you should never use the Prometheus that Linkerd Viz installs in production: it uses volatile storage for its metrics, so every time its Pod restarts, you’ll lose all your historical data.
+This repository documents the process I took for configuring **Prometheus** and **Grafana** for monitoring **Linkerd** metrics (linkerd proxy & control plane) in a Kubernetes environment.It’s important to note that you should never use the Prometheus that Linkerd Viz installs in production: it uses volatile storage for its metrics, so every time its Pod restarts, you’ll lose all your historical data.
 Instead, install your own Prometheus and use that.
+Linkerd can be installed via Helm rather than with the linkerd install command.
+This is recommended for production, since it allows for repeatability.
+I will be using Infrastructure as Code with Terraform to automate the setup.

+## Prerequisite:
+generate mTLS certificates
+To do automatic mutual TLS, Linkerd requires trust anchor certificate and an issuer certificate and key pair.
+When you’re using linkerd install, these are generated  for you.
+However, for Helm, you will need to generate these yourself.

+I got the steps for generating your own mTLS root certificates from the linkerd [documentation](https://linkerd.io/2-edge/tasks/generate-certificates/#trust-anchor-certificate).

 ## Table of Contents